lemonfreshman/learn_command_lines_exercises/chapter_2/README.md

-1) What directory are you in?
+> 1) What directory are you in? pwd

+/Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2

+> 2) Are you in the class directory?

 pwd
 /Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2

-2) Are you in the class directory? pwd /Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2

  yes

-3) Are you in your home directory? pwd /Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2
+> 3) Are you in your home directory?

-wyes
+pwd
+/Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2

+yes

-4) What directory did you run that command in? pwd /Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2
+> 4) What directory did you run that command in?

+pwd
+/Users/davincicoder/workspace/davinci_coders_t3_2015/homework/learn_command_lines_exercises/chapter_2